daniznf/DTFirewallManagement/README.md

 This module requires administrator privileges.

 ### Install
-Run DTInstallModule.ps1 in DTInstallModule directory (https://github.com/daniznf/DTInstallModule), or copy module directory into one of directories in $env:PSModulePath.
+Run DTInstallModule.ps1 in DTFirewallManagement directory (https://github.com/daniznf/DTInstallModule), or copy module directory into one of directories in $env:PSModulePath.

 ### Uninstall
 Delete DTFirewallManagement directory from the one you chose in $env:PSModulePath.